-As Hurricane Florence drenches the eastern seaboard of the U.S., the headlines about this disaster are reminiscent of this time last year, as Hurricane Harvey hit Houston and Maria decimated Puerto Rico.
-This isn’t a new phenomenon; in fact, Florence follows devastating weather events that impacted this same area over the past few years.
-South Carolina and North Carolina are still recovering from the Millennial Flood in 2015 and Hurricane Matthew in 2016, respectively.
-Over the past few decades, billion dollar disasters have become more frequent, with 2017 being named the most expensive year for disasters in U.S. history.
+As Hurricane Florence barreled into the eastern seaboard of the U.S. this season, the headlines were reminiscent of this time last year, when Hurricane Harvey hit Houston and Maria decimated Puerto Rico.
+This isn’t a new phenomenon; over the past few decades, billion dollar disasters have become more frequent, with 2017 being named the most expensive year for disasters in U.S. history.
 Hurricanes and tropical cyclones are the most expensive, averaging $21.8 billion per event, followed by drought, flooding, wildfires, and winter storms.

 While this rising cost is somewhat tied to the increased severity of these events (after all, Harvey was the third “500-year” flood in three years in Harris County) by far the greatest challenge is the growth of coastal populations and infrastructures.
 These disasters can be especially difficult to recover from for already vulnerable populations, who are less likely to have excess resources or expenses like flood insurance that enable recovery.